telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/word-and-excel-export/excel-format-(html-based).md

 |"d\\-mmm\\-yyyy"|another date format|
 |Percent|percent|

-Another interesting feature, supported by the Excel export are the formulas.
+Another interesting feature, supported by the Excel export, is the formulas.
 You can assign the desired formula to a specific cell by applying the **formula** attribute.

 >note The formula attribute is valid in the context of the **Office HTML** only.
 You shouldn't apply this attribute unconditionally in order to prevent validation problems.
 >